6 Best Walking Tours in Tokyo

-Even though the Tsukiji Fish market had been relocated to Toyosu in October 2018, the outer market is still strong in its presence with around 400 stores and shops where you can find not only fish, but also beef, pork, chicken, vegetables, fruits, nuts, and many other foods.
+Even though the Tsukiji Fish Market had been relocated to Toyosu in October 2018, the outer market is still strong in its presence with around 400 stores and shops where you can find not only fish, but also beef, pork, chicken, vegetables, fruits, nuts, and many other foods.
 Coming to Tsukiji by yourself and walking around can be overwhelming to some people.

 Luckily for you, “Tokyo Food Tours – The Tsukiji Fish Market” is a walking tour that will not only take you around the Tsukiji outer market but also it will take you to taste some of the exquisite foods the market has to offer.
-You will have a taste of the famous Tuna fish, Tamagoyaki (rolled omelet), Japanese tea, among other tasty local foods.
+You will have a taste of the famous Tuna fish, Tamagoyaki (rolled omelet), and Japanese tea, among other tasty local foods.

 3. Asakusa Street Food and Local Drink Tour [Evening Tour]

 “Asakusa Street Food and Local Drink Tour [Evening Tour]” is a 3-hour long evening walking tour in Asakusa.

 Most foreign visitors go to Asakusa in the morning, but what many don’t know is that Asakusa changes a lot in appearance once the sun has set.
 In the nighttime, you will see much fewer tourists and many more locals, a quietly lit-up Sensoji Temple has a mysterious but stunning appearance, and the restaurants and bars lining up at Hoppy Street are filled with lively people as opposed to the quieter daytime.